Product Manager Performance Goals: 5 Examples & Tips

 👋 Welcome & Icebreaker

-• What is the weather like in your project / tasks at the moment?
+• What's the weather like in your project / your tasks right now?

 • What went well?